-You use an enum value by prefixing it with the enum name.
+You use an enum value by prefixing it with the enum's name.
 To use the Connected value, for example, you would use the syntax ConnectionState.Connected.
 Do not make the enum type name a part of the value’s name so as to avoid the redundancy of something such as ConnectionState.ConnectionStateConnected.
 By convention, the enum name itself should be singular (unless the enums are bit flags, as discussed shortly).
 That is, the nomenclature should be ConnectionState, not ConnectionStates.

 Enum values are actually implemented as nothing more than integer constants.
 By default, the first enum value is given the value 0, and each subsequent entry increases by 1.
 However, you can assign explicit values to enums, as shown in Listing 9.10.